-Joel Embiid's out indefinitely with left knee swelling, as the 76ers' woes continue
+Joel Embiid is out indefinitely, as the 76ers' injury woes continue

 The 7-foot-2, 275-pound Embiid pairs that offensive game with defensive skills that already have him profiling as arguably the most effective rim protector in the league this season.
 The Sixers have allowed a microscopic 99.1 points per 100 possessions when Embiid’s been on the floor — a mark that would make Philly the No. 1 defense in the league over the course of the full season — compared to conceding 108 points-per-100, a bottom-10 defensive rating, when Embiid sits.

-As much fun as Embiid’s unveiling was, both on and off the court, the good times didn’t last.
-Embiid has missed 14 of Philly’s last 15 games after suffering what was initially diagnosed as a left knee contusion, but was later reported by Sixers beat man Derek Bodner and confirmed by the team to be a tear in the meniscus in his left knee.
-He has continued to work out in hopes of making a return down the stretch, with the team telling reporters that Embiid was expected to miss their first four games after the All-Star break.
+“There was no effort to deceive fans, deceive the media,” he said.
+“Injuries are unpredictable.”

+Including, it seems, “minor” meniscal tears from which you expect a player will come back in time for Friday night’s game against the New York Knicks.
+Best-laid plans, and all that.

-Now that the Cameroonian big man has experienced swelling in the injured knee, though, that return date has gone by the wayside.
-With Philly owning the NBA’s fifth-worst record at 22-36 — just two losses ahead of (or behind, depending on your point of view) the Orlando Magic for fourth-worst, and an attendant bump in draft lottery odds — the question becomes whether we’ve just bid farewell to any return date for Embiid this season, too.
+Now that the Cameroonian big man has experienced swelling in the injured knee, though, that return date has gone by the wayside … and the question becomes whether we’ve just bid farewell to any return date for Embiid this season.

+Philly sits in 13th place in the East, 5 1/2 games out of the conference’s eighth and final playoff spot with 24 games left to play.
+The Sixers own the NBA’s fifth-worst record at 22-36, just two losses ahead of (or behind, depending on your point of view) the Orlando Magic for fourth-worst, and an attendant bump in draft lottery odds.
+Having already won more games this season than they had at any point during Sam Hinkie’s tenure, there is no compelling reason for the 76ers to continue trying to be good right now … and, in fact, Colangelo’s recent moves (trading power forward Ersan Ilyasova and center Nerlens Noel for packages unlikely to make a meaningful present-day impact, failing to find a home for long-rumored trade bait big man Okafor, shutting down Simmons) indicate he’s not particularly interested in that either.

+The most sensible path for the Sixers right now is to tank — to burn as few calories as possible on winning, thus improving the odds that their own pick will return a top-three pick in June’s draft.
+Maybe they’ll get really lucky and bump the Los Angeles Lakers out of the top three, ensuring that L.A.’s first-round pick goes to Philly to satisfy the conditions of the three-way 2015 deal in which Hinkie flipped Michael Carter-Williams to the Milwaukee Bucks, the Bucks sent Brandon Knight to the Phoenix Suns, and the Suns shipped the Lakers’ top-three-protected 2017 No. 1 to Philly.
+(Rough, rough deal, Bucks and Suns.)
+Two more top-five picks, plus Dario Saric, plus hopefully healthy post-shutdown versions of Embiid and Simmons would seem like a pretty solid place to start building something special.

 More NBA coverage: